 Filing fees did not change, but the size-of-transaction thresholds (on which the filing fee is based) increased.
 Under the new thresholds, the filing fee is:

 Even if a transaction is reportable based on the above thresholds, it may qualify for one of the HSR Act’s exemptions, some of which also contain changed financial thresholds.
-For example, a US person’s acquisition of a foreign issuer’s stock is exempt, unless the foreign issuer has either US assets or sales exceeding $90.0 million (up from $84.4 million).
+For example, a US person’s acquisition of a foreign issuer’s stock is exempt, unless the foreign issuer has either US assets or sales exceeding $94.0 million.
 Elaborate rules govern deal valuation and exemptions under the HSR Act.
 Consult HSR counsel to determine whether a deal is reportable.

 To read the FTC news release, please click here.

 This memorandum is a summary for general information and discussion only and may be considered an advertisement for certain purposes.
 It is not a full analysis of the matters presented, may not be relied upon as legal advice, and does not purport to represent the views of our clients or the Firm.
-Courtney Dyer, an O’Melveny partner licensed to practice law in the District of Columbia and New York, Courtney Byrd, an O’Melveny counsel licensed to practice law in the District of Columbia and Maryland, and Evan Schlom, an O’Melveny associate licensed to practice law in California and the District of Columbia,contributed to the content of this newsletter.
+Ben Bradshaw, an O'Melveny partner licensed to practice law in the District of Columbia and California, Ian Simmons, an O'Melveny partner licensed to practice law in the District of Columbia and Pennsylvania, Courtney Dyer, an O'Melveny partner licensed to practice law in the District of Columbia and New York, and Courtney C. Byrd, an O'Melveny counsel licensed to practice law in the District of Columbia and Maryland, contributed to the content of this newsletter.
 The views expressed in this newsletter are the views of the authors except as otherwise noted.

 Thank you for your interest.
 Before you communicate with one of our attorneys, please note: Any comments our attorneys share with you are general information and not legal advice.
 No attorney-client relationship will exist between you or your business and O’Melveny or any of its attorneys unless conflicts have been cleared, our management has given its approval, and an engagement letter has been signed.
 Meanwhile, you agree: we have no duty to advise you or provide you with legal assistance; you will not divulge any confidences or send any confidential or sensitive information to our attorneys (we are not in a position to keep it confidential and might be required to convey it to our clients); and, you may not use this contact to attempt to disqualify O’Melveny from representing other clients adverse to you or your business.
 By clicking "accept" you acknowledge receipt and agree to all of the terms of this paragraph and our Disclaimer.